lhcb/starterkit-lessons/second-analysis-steps/advanced-dirac.md

 trf1.backend.diracOpts = '[j.setTag(["/cvmfs/lhcbdev.cern.ch/"])]'
 ```

 This is because when the transform generates a `DIRAC` job it creates a`job()` object called `j` for each Unit.
-Further to this we need to include
+Further to this we need to include the following in the relevant `.sh` executable

 ```
 source /cvmfs/lhcb.cern.ch/lib/LbEnv